YEZDA URFA

 Yezda Urfa biography

 YEZDA URFA blends influences from YES and GENTLE GIANT into wonderful, fast-paced, great symphonic prog.
 Another band that springs to mind when listening to their "Sacred Baboon" album is ECHOLYN.
-Although they played and recorded between 1973 and 1981 they didn't release any albums, aside from a demo album in 1975 called Boris.
+Although they played and recorded between 1973 and 1981 they didn't release any albums, aside from a demo album in 1975 called "Boris".

-Their first demo didn't atract any interest from the record labels, so they financed and recorded an album by themselves, hoping it would help them in getting a record deal.
+Their first demo didn't attract any interest from the record labels, so they financed and recorded an album by themselves, hoping it would help them in getting a record deal.
 They were only offered a bad deal by a small record company, so they declined (they kept the T-Shirts, they were handed out though).
-They finished "Sacred Baboon" as the album was called in 1976, but due to lack of funds they shelved it, and in 1981 they called it a day, and the band split up to pursue other interests, mostly out of the music scene.
+They finished "Sacred Baboon" as the album was called in 1976, but due to lack of funds they shelved it, and in 1981 called it a day, and the band split up to pursue other interests, mostly out of the music scene.

 In 1985 a guy called Peter Stoller got his hands on their debut demo album, and brought it to the attention of Greg Walker from Syn-Phonic records, and thus YEZDA URFA were finally discovered, which resulted in the release of their hidden gem "Sacred Baboon" in 1989.